Pelosi leads delegation to Kyiv and Poland; vows US support - NewsBreak

 Pelosi leads delegation to Kyiv and Poland; vows US support

-WARSAW, Poland (AP) — A U.S. congressional delegation led by House Speaker Nancy Pelosi praised the courage of the Ukrainian people in remarks during a visit to Poland on Sunday, a day after a surprise trip to Kyiv to meet with President Volodymr Zelenskyy.
+WARSAW, Poland — (AP) — A U.S. congressional delegation led by House Speaker Nancy Pelosi praised the courage of the Ukrainian people during a visit to Poland on Sunday, a day after the American lawmakers made a surprise trip to Kyiv to meet with Ukrainian President Volodymyr Zelenskyy.

-The American legislators assessed Ukraine’s needs for the next phase of the war , with Pelosi vowing that Washington would stand with the country until it defeats Russia.
+The U.S. legislators assessed Ukraine's needs for the next phase of the war, with Pelosi vowing that Washington would stand with the country until it defeats Russia's invasion of its territory.

 Pelosi and a half-dozen U.S. lawmakers met for three hours late Saturday with Zelenskyy and his top aides to get a first-hand assessment of the war effort to date.
 Speaking to reporters Sunday in Poland, the delegation members were unanimous in praising Ukraine’s defenses so far, in painting the battle of one as good against evil and in assuring continued long-term U.S. military, humanitarian and economic support.

-Note: This story was corrected to show that Pelosi is second in line to the presidency, not third, and corrects the spelling of the Ukrainian president's first name to Volodymyr.